mccnewton/LawyerLegacy/replit.md

 ## Overview

 This is a professional law firm website for Sharon K. Lowry, an estate planning and probate attorney based in Denton, TX.
 The website is built as a static frontend application using modern web technologies to provide information about legal services, attorney background, and client contact options.
+The site now features authentic professional photography of Sharon and the historic Denton County Courthouse to establish credibility and local connection.

 ## User Preferences